In this section

 This guideline is to assist clinicians performing rectal washouts for patients of all ages at the RCH.

-Assess and record any signs of bowel obstruction.
+Assess and record any signs of bowel obstruction in the EMR flowsheets.
 These include:

-Medical orders for rectal washout must be written clearly by the treating surgeons/senior medical staff.
+Medical orders by the treating surgeons/senior medical staff must be active in the EMR.
 Orders should include: